google/wuffs/std/lzw/README.md

 buffer), it is often unnecessary to copy *exactly* suffix length bytes, provided that there is enough destination buffer space for all Q bytes.
-Even if we write excess bytes, decoding subsequent codes will overwrite the excess, or else we'll hit an end code and the excess will be ignored.
+Even if we write excess bytes, decoding subsequent codes will overwrite the excess, or else we'll get an end code and the excess will be ignored.
 Again, on modern CPUs, it can be faster to write *at least 7* bytes (i.e. *exactly 8*) than to write *exactly 7*.